Last updated on August 28th, 2023 at 11:17 amJump to Recipe

-Potato Gratin combines French and Italian flavors in the most delicious, easy to make and comforting potato dish.
-Thinly sliced potatoes are cooked in a creamy and irresistible Alfredo sauce.
+Potato Gratin combines French and Italian flavors in the most delicious, easy-to-make, and comforting potato dish.
+Thinly sliced potatoes are cooked in a creamy and irresistible Alfredo sauce till perfectly golden brown!

 - First, it’s bursting with flavor and coated in the most delicious cheesy and creamy sauce.

-- Also, it’s incredibly easy to make and perfect for a crowd.
+- Also, it’s incredibly easy to make and perfect for a large crowd or special occasion.

 - Hearty and tasty it can be served as a side dish or a vegetarian meal accompanied by a salad.